MaalavShah/Option-Price-modelling/README.md

 # Option Pricing Models

 ## Introduction
-This repository represents simple web app for calculating option prices (European Options).
+This is a repository to use simple models for calculating option prices (European Options).
 It uses three different methods for option pricing:
 1. Black-Scholes model
 2. Monte Carlo simulation
 3. Binomial model